Judicial Orders and Public Notices:

 - Eastbound Exchange Street Viaduct (near RiverCentre).

 Bridge work is expected to be completed by mid-June.
-Check with the City of St. Paul Public Works for updates on the project.
+Check with the City of St. Paul Public Works for updates on this and on other construction projects.

 April 20, 2016